dialmaster/spotify_monitor/README.md

    - Without these cookies, direct lyrics retrieval from Spotify won't work

 7. **Running With Docker**:
-   - The application includes a `run.sh` script that makes it easy to run multiple instances with Docker.
+   - The application includes a `start.sh` script that makes it easy to run multiple instances with Docker.

      - **Make the script executable**:
        ```bash
-       chmod +x run.sh
+       chmod +x start.sh
        chmod +x stop.sh
        ```

      - **Run an instance using a config file**:
        ```bash
-       ./run.sh config.json
+       ./start.sh config.json
        ```
        The script will automatically use the port specified in your config file